 Commonly used when a parent will be:

-- Traveling out of state or country without their child;
+- Traveling out of state or country without their child.

-- Serving on active duty deployment;
+- Deployed on active military duty.

-- Receiving long-term medical care;
+- Receiving long-term medical care.

-- Serving a prison sentence; or
+- Serving a prison sentence.

 - Moving to another city or state without their child.